LJPZebra/OLU/README.md

 * Switch on the laser.

-* Carefully center the been into the opening.
+* Carefully center the beam into the opening by fin adjusting the orentation of the galvometer mirror.
+Once done fix the mirror position with the fixation screw.

 * Fix the illumination objective.